|

 Cemetery, Newark, Essex County, New Jersey, USA.
 (The marker lies

-was expelled from New York's Columbia University for sleeping
+was expelled from New York's Columbia University for writing an

 1948.